-Fall semester course offerings are designed for students interested in complimenting their home campus's regionally-based studies with a place-based, coastal Alaskan experience.
-Students will consult with the Semester by the Bay Faculty Advisor for guidance in selecting a course schedule that compliments their educational interests and abilities.
+Fall semester course offerings are designed for full-time students interested in complementing their home campus's regionally-based studies with a place-based, coastal Alaskan experience.
+Most courses combine field-based experiences with classroom - based instruction.
+Students will consult with the Semester by the Bay Faculty Advisor for guidance in selecting a course schedule that complements their educational interests and abilities.
 Visit our searchable schedule for a full listing of course offerings, descriptions and eligibility requirements.
-Schedules are posted by mid-march for the following fall semester.
+Schedules are posted by mid-March for the following fall semester.

 The preparation of marine mammal & seabird skeletons for museum-quality display.
 Introduces basic materials and general techniques for excavating, cleaning, collecting data from, and articulating marine vertebrates.
-Note: The Fall 2017 Semester project will tentatively be a....Steller Sea Lion.
+Note: The Fall 2017 Semester projects may include a sea otter and seal.

 Major groups of fishes, emphasizing the fishes of northwestern North America.
 Classification, structure, evolution, ecology, general biology and importance to humans of the major groups.
 Note: Includes both lab and field work.

 An introduction to the biology and ecology of marine mammals, with an emphasis on understanding how marine mammals are adapted to their habitat, and the roles that they play in the marine ecosystem.
 Includes field studies boat trip.